Mapotempo/libuv/README.md

 ### Prerequisites

-* The installation also requires [python 2.x](http://www.python.org/getit/) to be installed and available on the PATH
+* The installation on BSD/Linux requires [python 2.x](http://www.python.org/getit/) to be installed and available on the PATH
 * setting the environmental variable `USE_GLOBAL_LIBUV` will prevent compiling the packaged version.
   * if you have a compatible `libuv.(so | dylib | dll)` on the PATH already

-Windows users will additionally require:
+On Windows the GEM ships with a pre-compiled binary.
+If you would like to build yourself:

 - A copy of Visual Studio 2017.
 [Visual Studio Build Tools](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017) works fine.
   - Windows 10 SDK